Mateusz-Kozlowski/Real-Time-Webcam-Sudoku-Solver/README.md

 After running main_file.py you should see a window that shows live feed from your webcam.
 Now place a sudoku in the webcam's field of view.
 And that's all.
 In the window should appear a solution.
 If the solution doesn't appear, or the program doesn't even locate the sudoku, try to move it closer/further to the webcam.
-If this doesn't help, you may need to improve the lighting quality.
+If it doesn't help, you may need to improve the lighting quality.

 ## How it works?
 Precise explanation
 Algorithm: